top of page

 • Measurable performance outcomes

-This system appeals to handlers who enjoy clear structure, defined goals and formalised progression routes.
+This system appeals to handlers who enjoy clear structure, defined goals, and formalised progression routes.

-3. UK Scent Sport (UKSS)
+3. United Canine Scent Sport (UCSS), formerly UK Scent Sport (UKSS)

-UKSS operates a multi‑discipline scent sport framework, rather than mantrailing alone.
+UCSS operates a multi-discipline scent sport framework, rather than mantrailing alone.
 Their training includes:

 • Trail ID (mantrailing)